-COU 7503 Advanced Training in Counseling 3 sem. hrs.
+COU 7503 Advanced Training in Counseling

 Prerequisites: Completion of the Master's degree, admission to the Ed.S.
 Program in Counseling, or consent of the instructor.

 This course offers advanced training in the concepts of counseling and supervision in selected counseling techniques